owenBeresford/extra-panda/README.md

   - above with with minification: 23KB
   - Note dead code removal didn't make any impact here, as tree shaking works properly now
   - above with gzip: 9KB
+  - I think I have perfect feature match, and new solution is 4% of volume of previous solution.

 </details>
 <details>